ccarterlandis/HyperGenerator/README.md

 I would have to find these manually, which was just near impossible.

 As a result of this frustration of constantly accidentally breaking my config, I wrote this short Python script that reads the `mappings.txt` file and auto-generates my Karabiner config file.
 Each mapping is either to a shell command or a key code combination, as those are the two primary shortcuts I use.
-They have a rigorously defined format, but one that both easily read and easily edited.
-As a result, I'll now be able to change my shortcuts confidently as I see fit, allowing me to refine my development process further than I already have.
+They have a custom and rigorously defined format, but one that is both easily read and easily edited.
+As a result, I'll now be able to change my shortcuts confidently as I see fit, allowing me to refine my development process even further.